 Both Mexico and Canada celebrate their 75th anniversary and throughout this time there has been a boost for both nationalities.
 The 75th anniversary between Mexico and Canada is celebrated and the Aztec country's greatest interest is to expand the spaces of complementarity that strengthen bilateral cooperation.

 Annually about 2 million Canadian tourists visit Mexico however in Canada about a thousand Mexican tourists are received daily, thanks to the elimination of the visa by the Canadian government.

 "A clear shared objective is that Mexicans continue to benefit from the elimination of the Canadian visa and that more Canadians enjoy our enormous natural and cultural wealth," said Jesus Seade, Assistant Secretary for Foreign Affairs for North America.

-In Canada more than 20 Mexicans are employed annually, thanks to the Temporary Agricultural Workers Program (PTAT).
+In Canada, more than 20 Mexicans have been employed annually, thanks to the Temporary Agricultural Workers Program (PTAT).